Free N95 masks are arriving at pharmacies and grocery stores. Here's how to get yours

 Nearly a week after the Biden administration announced it will deploy 400 million free N95 masks to the public, the high-quality face coverings are starting to arrive at pharmacies and local grocery stores.

-"Every person is allowed up to 3 free masks pending availability," the Department of Health and Human Services says.
+"Every person is allowed up to 3 free masks pending availability," the Department of Health and Human Services states.

 The coveted non-surgical N95 masks are coming from the Strategic National Stockpile, which has more than 750 million of them on hand.
 The program should be up and fully operational by early February.